JortvD/cs4575-g5/reports/g5_browser-extensions.md

 Since its inception, the web has rapidly evolved from a basic information-sharing platform into a profit-driven medium, where online advertising is one of the primary revenue sources.
 Ads do exist for a reason.
 They support a significant portion of online content, as most people won't pay real money for most of what they consume.
 Whether it's a reputable news establishment or a niche blog, every website needs server space and developer support, which requires some degree of financial investment.

 However, the rise of online advertising has had a very negative impact on the users.
 Their overabundance has made the browsing experience cluttered and intrusive.
-Even worse is the fact that rely on invasive tracking, which exploits user data without clear consent, and also facilitates the spread of malicious websites.
+Even worse is the fact that rely on invasive tracking, which exploits user data without clear consent and also facilitates the spread of malicious websites.
 In response, ad blockers have become a critical tool for users aiming to improve their user experience, privacy, and security while browsing.
 Even the [FBI recommends ad blockers](https://www.standard.co.uk/news/tech/fbi-recommends-ad-blocker-online-scams-b1048998.html) to avoid falling prey to schemes run by potentially fraudulent websites.

 The debate around ad blockers has recently been intensified with Google Chrome’s announcement to weaken and remove many ad-blocking extensions, [including uBlock Origin](https://www.theverge.com/2024/10/15/24270981/google-chrome-ublock-origin-phaseout-manifest-v3-ad-blocker), one of the most widely used and effective ad blockers.
 This decision has sparked significant backlash from users who rely on these tools to improve their browsing experience.
 Beyond the implications for user experience and privacy, this move also raises questions about the broader impact of ad blockers on environmental efficiency and energy consumption.